What Is Klonopin (Clonazepam) Withdrawal?

 The improvement in panic disorder and general well-being was maintained during both the taper and follow-up phases.
 [Klonopin] can be successfully discontinued without any major withdrawal symptoms if the dose is reduced gradually.

 Inpatient and outpatient rehabs can help you overcome a Klonopin addiction.
-The best rehabs have physicians and counselors on staff who specialize in treating addictions.
+Additionally, rehabs have physicians and counselors on staff who specialize in treating addictions.
 Combining therapy with a medically supervised Klonopin detox increases your chances of success.

 It’s especially important to get medical help with Klonopin detox if you have a polydrug addiction.
 This is because withdrawals from different drugs are treated differently.
 For example, professionals can tell the difference between Klonopin and alcohol withdrawal and treat each appropriately.

 In Klonopin treatment, a physician may prescribe antidepressants or other mood-stabilizing drugs to help with withdrawal.
 They also outline a detox schedule to help you safely reduce Klonopin doses.
-Call now for help finding a Klonopin rehab near you.
+For more information on Klonopin treatment, contact a treatment provider today.